terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ```

-g.
+i.
+Close and save `lib.rs`.

+j.
 Open `test.rs` and add the following:

 ```rust